Denmylne Castle -King's Mill

 Denmylne Castle was built by the Balfours in 1560 on land was granted to them to build a Hall.
 This was on the site of an early fortress of the Earls of Fife.
 The cross shaped tower had two rooms to each floor and was inhabited until the 18th century.
 Today it is privately owned and in a poor state of repair with a tree growing in the middle.
 The remains of the water mill which gave the castle its name are seen about 30 yards away.

 Sir James died when he was fifty two, leaving as his heir Sir Robert, then only six years old, who died at twenty two years as the result of a duel.
 Denmylne Castle went to Sir Robert's uncle, the Minister of Abdie who died a year later.
-His son Michael was the last in the line as he mysteriously disappeared in 1709.
+His son Michael was the last in the line, and he mysteriously disappeared in 1709.
 The castle and estate were abandoned in 1772, when the estate was sold to Major Gen. John Scott of Balcomie.
 Unfortunately, by 1840 it was a complete ruin.